 I will readily admit that I love classic NYC spots—that as you walk through the door you immediately feel as if you are walking into another era.
 Well, Bill’s Townhouse falls into this category in the most splendid way.

 Who To Take: Someone looking for a swell down-to-earth piano bar or that corporate (prime rib) person who’s not pretentious and appreciates a relaxed setting

-To start, the Beet, Endive, & Walnut Salad and Caesar Salad whet the appetite, in the totally expected and satisfying way.
-For the second course we stuck with the appetizer menu—which is a move I recommend on a regular basis.
-Crab Cake (when do you not want a crab cake?) and Veal and Porcini Meatballs (ditto, meatballs) graced the table.
+We started with salads—the Beet, Endive, & Walnut Salad and the Caesar Salad which both whet the appetite, in the totally expected and satisfying way.
+For the entrees we stuck with the appetizer menu—which is a move I recommend on a regular basis.
+Sometimes you see the most interesting combinations of ingredients there, as opposed to typical protein, starch, veg combo entree.
+A Crab Cake (when do you not want a crab cake?) and Veal and Porcini Meatballs (ditto, meatballs) graced the table.
 Sigh…this is comfort food without the guilt, because the portion size is just right!
 All in all, the fare so very soulful.

 Not only has the space been maintained to resemble the building’s origins with exposed beams, fireplace (albeit with candles), scads of mixed artwork, and old-fashioned white tablecloths—the best part of all is that we headed downstairs to the tavern after dinner to enjoy live music.
 There was a spirited mix of neighborhood elders, young corporate wolves, and a jaunty pianist gathered to make the evening memorable.

 Bill’s Townhouse, 57 East 54th St (betw Madison/Park Ave)